project-oak/oak/examples/chat/README.md

 ./scripts/run_server -e chat
 ```

-After this, one can run the first client, which typically creates the Oak
+After this, one can run the first client, which connects to the Oak Application
-Application and a first chat room inside it:
+and opens a first chat room inside it:

 ```bash
 ./scripts/run_example -s none -e chat